Fast & Furious: Films

-The Fast Saga

 The Fast and the Furious (2001)

-Brian O'Conner, an undercover cop, is tasked with discovering the identities of a group of unknown automobile hijackers, believed to be led by Dominic Toretto.
+Brian O'Conner, an LAPD officer, goes undercover in the street racing world to investigate a group of unknown truck hijackers, believed to be led by Dominic Toretto, a professional street racer.

 2 Fast 2 Furious (2003)

-Brian O'Conner and Roman Pearce team up to go undercover for the U.S. Customs Service to bring down drug lord Carter Verone in exchange for the erasure of their criminal records.
+Brian O'Conner, who is now living in Miami, teams up with Roman Pierce, his estranged childhood friend, to go undercover for the U.S. Customs Service to bring down drug lord Carter Verone in exchange for the erasure of their criminal records.

 This is the only film in the main series without Vin Diesel as Dominic Toretto.

 The Fast and the Furious: Tokyo Drift (2006)

-High school car enthusiast Sean Boswell is sent to live in Tokyo with his father and finds solace in the city's drifting community.
+High school car enthusiast Sean Boswell is sent to live in Tokyo with his father in order to avoid time in prison and finds solace in the city's drifting community.

 Vin Diesel makes a cameo appearance as Dominic Toretto at the end of the film.

 Fast & Furious (2009)

 Dominic Toretto and Federal Bureau of Investigation (FBI) agent Brian O'Conner are forced to work together to avenge the murder of Toretto's lover Letty Ortiz and apprehend drug lord Arturo Braga.

 The film is set five years after the events of The Fast and the Furious, and before Tokyo Drift, with Sung Kang reprising his role as Han Lue from the latter film.